kahnazar/Phishing-Campaign-Simulator/README.md

 - `server/data/db.json` is the single source of truth; back it up before experimenting.
 - Run `npm run dev:full` during development so UI changes immediately reflect API mutations.
 - The project currently has no automated tests—consider adding Vitest/Jest and supertest for future reliability.
+- When updating features, keep documentation (README + `/src/documentation/*.md`) aligned with UI and API changes.

 ## License
 MIT — see [`LICENSE`](LICENSE) if present; otherwise apply the license that best suits your deployment.